Hammersmith & City line: Route

+Map

 The line is 25.5 km long with 29 stations, all of which are shared with other lines.

 Almost all of its track is shared with the other London Underground sub-surface lines: from Hammersmith to Baker Street with the Circle line; from Baker Street to Liverpool Street with the Circle and Metropolitan lines; and from Aldgate East station to Barking with the District line.
 A short section between Paddington and Edgware Road is also shared with the District line, while a short section between Liverpool Street and Aldgate East is not shared with any other line.

 The line is electrified with a four-rail DC system: a central conductor rail is energised at -210 V and a rail outside the running rails at +420 V, giving a potential difference of 630 V.

 Much of the 2 mi 35 chain double-track railway from the Hammersmith terminus to Westbourne Park station is on a 20 ft high brick viaduct.
 After Westbourne Park the line passes beneath the Great Western Main Line re-surfacing at Royal Oak station and running alongside the main lines to Paddington station.
 The line enters a cutting just west of Paddington, with a cut-and-cover tunnel at the far eastern end of the platforms.
 It meets the Circle and District lines from Bayswater at Praed Street Junction before passing through Edgware Road station in a cutting.
 After King's Cross St Pancras the line is partly in cutting but mostly in the Clerkenwell Tunnels, just after which it passes over the Ray Street Gridiron that carries the route over the City Widened Lines used for Thameslink services.
 There are bay platforms at Moorgate.
 Just before Aldgate the line diverges from the Circle and Metropolitan lines, continuing eastwards to join the District line west of Aldgate East.
-The line passes over the Windrush line (on the East London line railway) at Whitechapel station continuing on the 2 mi former Whitechapel & Bow Railway to Bow Road where it surfaces, and then to Bromley-by-Bow, where it runs alongside the London, Tilbury and Southend line from Fenchurch Street.
+The line passes over the Windrush line (on the East London line railway) at Whitechapel station continuing on the 2 mi former Whitechapel and Bow Railway to Bow Road where it surfaces, and then to Bromley-by-Bow, where it runs alongside the London, Tilbury and Southend line from Fenchurch Street.
 At the next station, West Ham, there is a transfer with the Jubilee line, the Docklands Light Railway and London, Tilbury and Southend line.
 There is a bay platform at the next station, Plaistow, and the line terminates after two more stations at Barking.